batvin123/material-awesome/README.md

 ## Material and Mouse driven theme for [AwesomeWM 4.3](https://awesomewm.org/)
-### Original work by Chris Titus Tech, official development seem to have moved to [material-shell](https://github.com/PapyElGringo/material-shell)
+### Original work by ChrisTitusTech which is based off of PapyElGringo work

 Note: This fork focuses on streamlining the config and adding some Quality of Life touches to the theme.